aviator-co/av/docs/av-stack-next.1.md

 ## NAME

-av-stack-next - Checkout a later branch in the stack
+av-stack-next - Checkout the next branch in the stack

 ## SYNOPSIS